 Amazon reported record sales of about Rs.
 750 crore ($7.07 million) in 36 hours in the premium smartphone brands category during the festive season (Great Indian Festival).
 In fact, OnePlus clocked in a record ₹500 crore revenue on the second day of Amazon Great Indian Festival.
 This year online sales are expected to rise from 60-100% comparing last year sales.
 Flipkart notched up a market share of 73% during the six-day sale period, according to Kalyan Krishnamurthy, the Indian marketplace’s group CEO.
 In general, almost every industry in India showcased a positive growth through the Diwali season and those who adeptly took advantage of the opportunity expanded their market share considerably.

 More money is sent in and out of India during Diwali and imports reach a new high every year.
 The overall business growth is propelled and movement starts with the mind and attitude of every single consumer.
 “The consumers will spend 40% more on this ongoing festival sale compared to last year” , says ASSOCHAN survey.
 An averagely upper middle class family spend around Rs.15000 to RS.25000 during the Diwali season.

 A few final words…

 Diwali is the time of the year when the entire country moves into a shopping spree and the overall economy of the country is on a high.
-Government lays restrictions on the noise pollution and air pollution caused by the excessive use of crackers (SAFAR reported an intense change in air quality after Diwali 2015 celebrations).
+Government launches eco-friendly crackers to fight air pollution caused by the excessive use of crackers (Council of Scientific and Industrial Research (CSIR) labs have been successful in developing various environment-friendly fireworks).
 With a strong sense of safety and environmental-friendliness, Diwali can turn out to be the best time for economic growth and personal glory for the Indian population.